Explorer-USS-0-1/Explorer-USS.0.1/README.md

 ## COMMUNICATION

 This project is divided into two modules: the **controller** and the **rover**.
 These modules are connected via Wi-Fi using two ESP32 microcontrollers.
 All the information originates from the MSP432 microcontroller, which sends it to **ESP1**.
 ESP1 then transmits the data to **ESP2**, which interprets the messages and sends instructions to the DC motors and servo motors on the rover.
-The connection between the ESP's is done using the libraries <esp_now.h> and <WiFi.h>.
+The connection between the ESP's is done using the libraries <esp_now.h> and <WiFi.h> in Arduino IDE.

 To establish communication between the MSP432 and ESP1, we had three options: **I2C**, **UART**, and **SPI**.
 We chose **UART** because it requires fewer pins and is simpler to implement.
 Due to the pin layout of the MSP432, we are limited to using UART module **A2**, with pins **3.2 (Rx)** and **3.3 (Tx)**, connected to pins **17 (TX)** and **16 (Rx)** respectively.